input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 The maintenance burden is not hypothetical; our teammate Luite Stegeman has been developing a fork of GHC that emits JavaScript, called GHCJS, for close to 10 years and has experienced the pain first hand.
-GHCJS relied on a modified fork of the GHC library to suit GHCJS's needs.
-So any changes to upstream GHC had to be adapted to the customized fork or GHCJS would fall behind.
-And fall behind it
-did: at the time of writing, GHCJS has stuck to using GHC 8.10, lagging behind by three major releases and counting.
+Any changes to upstream GHC had to be adapted to the customized fork or GHCJS would fall behind.
+And fall behind it did: at the time of writing, GHCJS has stuck to using GHC 8.10, lagging behind by three major releases and counting.

 Similarly, the [Eta](https://github.com/typelead/eta) compiler&mdash;which is
 targeting the JVM&mdash;faced the same issues and appears to be discontinued